Updated: July 15, 2012 2:24PM

 The following incidents were listed among the official reports of the Wilmette and Kenilworth Police Departments.
 Readers are reminded that an arrest does not constitute a finding of guilt.
 Only a court of law can make that determination.
 Court appearances take place in Cook County 2nd District Circuit Court, Skokie, unless indicated otherwise.

-A resident of the 200 block of 6th Street told police Aug.
-19 that someone got into his unlocked garage and stole a bicycle.
+A resident of the 200 block of Oxford Street told police June 6 that someone took three unsecured bicycles from his driveway..

 Police made a traffic stop June 9 on Anthony James Fitzgerald, 39, of 7460 Mallard Court in Indianapolis, then arrested him when they discovered he was wanted on an outstanding warrant from the Champaign County Sheriff’s Department for failing to appear in court on a previous charge.

 A resident of the 100 block of Kenilworth Avenue told police June 9 that he had discovered a broken window in his house.